Skip to main content

 The importance of light control

-Look for Roller blinds made with blackout fabrics, or choose a blackout lining for a Roman blind or curtains to help create a dark environment that will encourage a good night’s sleep.
-Electric blinds can help, especially if you opt for smart operation as this allows for voice activation when linked to your smart home system – a great option if you’re hands are full with toys, clothes, nappies or children!
+Electric blinds are another practical choice for kids’ bedrooms, especially if you opt for smart operation as this allows for voice activation when linked to your smart home system.
+This is a great option if your hands are full of toys, clothes, nappies or children!
 You can also program blinds to open and close to match your child’s sleep schedule and encourage a routine – we particularly love this feature in the bedrooms of sleepy teenagers.

 Child's bedroom in pale grey with window dressed in chalk white roller blind, lowered halfway under curtains in white with jungle animals in teal, umbre and ochre, grey wooden chair with cushion matching curtains, white cot with grey throw over.

 For children who struggle to sleep with even a little bit of light, it’s important to get a good fit.
 Made to measure blinds fit snugly at windows, so light creeping into the room will be minimised.
-Layering with curtains will give the best results though – choose a blackout fabric or lining for the blind, and a blackout lining for the curtains will create a dark environment that’s sure to help even the lightest of sleepers get a restful night.
+Layering with curtains will give the best results though - choose a blackout fabric or lining for the blind, and a blackout lining for the curtains to create a dark environment that’s sure to help even the lightest of sleepers get a restful night.

 Child's bedroom in white with left hand wall mustard, window to rear dressed in white roller blind with black vertical scribble wave pattern, three quarters lowered, white cot, grey carpet with mustard rug in centre, modern rocker with cushion matching blind, mustard unit, toys around right hand side of room.

 A well laid-out room gives your child plenty of space to safely and comfortably sleep, play, read and study when they reach school age.
 Take some time to plan designated spaces in the bedroom for these activities.

-A sleeping area can be cosy and snug away from toys and other distractions.
+Create a cosy, snug sleeping area positioned away from toys and other distractions.
 For babies, a changing table and nursing chair may work best close to the cot.
 Make the most of the natural light by placing a desk or a reading chair and bookcase close to the window.

 Looking for more inspiration?